-NERC held their Board of Trustees (BOT) and Member Representatives Committee (MRC) meetings in Vancouver, BC on August 13 – 14, 2014.
+NERC held its Board of Trustees (BOT) and Member Representatives Committee (MRC) meetings in Vancouver, BC on August 13 – 14, 2014.
 The meeting included lively discussions on all the initiatives underway at NERC and impacting all the Registered Entities.
-Two of the most talked about topics were the CIP Version 5 transition and the Reliability Assurance Initiative (RAI).
+Two of the most talked-about topics were the CIP Version 5 transition and the Reliability Assurance Initiative (RAI).
 NERC is dealing with some very tight timelines on both of these initiatives.

 The presentation given at the NERC BOTCC meeting was very detailed and included some important slides from various regions and registered entities from the pilot programs.

 Other important discussions that took place involved:

 - Physical Security Implementation (CIP-014-1)

 - Proposed EPA CO2 Section 111(d) Regulations and how NERC is going to assess this proposed regulation on the impact on reliability.